ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 ## Skat

-Skat is the Danish Treasury in charge of all tax.{% include margin.html content="Skat also means \"treasure\", so don't get confused if you think people in Denmark call their loved ones \"Tax office\"" %}
+Skat is the Danish Treasury in charge of all tax.{% include margin.html content="Skat is also an endearing term to call a loved one, as in 'my treasure'.
+I am told it has nothing to do with the Danish love of tax :thinking:" %}

-You need to get a personal tax number and a tax card from Skat, in order to work or get a Danish bank account.
-You can do so from the following link:
+You need to get a personal tax number and a tax card from Skat in order to work or get a Danish bank account.
+You can do so from the following links:

 [:link: Moving to Denmark Tax Guide][Danish Tax Number Steps]